 - (b) A provider shall plan daily activities according to the age and developmental level of each child in care and shall include a flexible balance of all of the following: - 1.
 Daily indoor and outdoor activities when a child is in care for more than 3 hours except that outdoor activities are not required during inclement weather or when not advisable for health reasons. - 2.
 Active and quiet play. - 3.
 Protection from excess fatigue and over stimulation. - 4.
 Individual and group activities. - (c) Television, including videotapes and DVDs, may be used only to supplement the daily plan for children.
-No child may be required to watch television. - (2) CHILD GUIDANCE. - (a) Each family child care center shall provide positive guidance and redirection for the children and shall set clearly specified limits for the children.
+No child may be required to watch television.

+(2) CHILD GUIDANCE.

+- (a) Each family child care center shall provide positive guidance and redirection for the children and shall set clearly specified limits for the children.
 A provider shall help each child develop self-control, self-esteem and respect for the rights of others. - (b) 1.
-For purposes of this paragraph, a "time-out" is an interruption of unacceptable behavior by the removal of the child from the situation, not to isolate the child, but to allow the child an opportunity to pause, and with support from the provider, reflect on behavior and gain self-control. - 2.
-If a provider uses time-out periods to deal with unacceptable behavior, a time-out may not exceed 3 minutes and may not be used for a child under 3 years of age. - 3.
-The procedures for time-out periods shall be included in the center's written child guidance policy.
+For purposes of this paragraph, a "time-out" is an interruption of unacceptable behavior by the removal of the child from the situation, not to isolate the child, but to allow the child an opportunity to pause, and with support from the provider, reflect on behavior and gain self-control.
+In this paragraph, a "time-out period" means a break from the group that a provider offers a child to provide the child an opportunity to calm and regain composure while being supported by a provider.

-- (c) Actions that may be psychologically, emotionally or physically painful, discomforting, dangerous or potentially injurious are prohibited.
+- 2. If a provider uses time out periods to deal with unacceptable behavior, a time out may not exceed 3 minutes and may not be used for a child under 3 years of age.
+A center may use a time-out period to handle a child's unacceptable behavior only if all of the following conditions are met: - a.
+The child is 3 years of age or older. - b.
+The provider offers the child the time-out period in a non-humiliating manner. - c.
+The time-out period does not exceed 3 minutes. - d.
+The child is not isolated. - e.
+The child is not removed from room. - 3.
+The procedures for time-out periods shall be included in the center's written child guidance policy. - (c) Actions that may be psychologically, emotionally or physically painful, discomforting, dangerous or potentially injurious are prohibited.
 Examples of prohibited actions include all of the following: - 1.
 Spanking, hitting, pinching, shaking, slapping, twisting, throwing, or inflicting any other form of corporal punishment on the child. - 2.
 Verbal abuse, threats or derogatory remarks about the child or the child's family. - 3.
 Physical restraint, binding or tying the child to restrict the child's movement or enclosing the child in a confined space such as a closet, locked room, box or similar cubicle. - 4.
 Withholding or forcing meals, snacks or naps. - 5.
 Actions that are cruel, aversive, humiliating or frightening to the child. - (d) A child may not be punished for lapses in toilet training.